-For supermarket/commercial bread, the usual target final dough temperature is 28C (83F).
-This dough will then be proofed in a proofing temperature of 38C (F).
+For supermarket/commercial bread, the usual target final dough temperature is 28C (82F).
+This dough will then be proofed in a proofing temperature of 38C (100F).

 Gas production is slower at the start of entering the proofer and as the dough warms the rate gas is produced increases.
-The rise in temperature above 34C creates a slightly different flavour note in the bread by making it more acidic.
 Normally the final proof will last for 1-2 hours.

-Proofing at that temperature outside commercial bakeries is considered too rapid to develop the dough effectively.
 Additional dough conditioners are needed to artificially mature the dough as the first proof has to be removed.
-Many artisan bread bakers would look at those temperatures with disgust.
+Many artisan bread bakers will look at these temperatures with disgust!

 Artisan bakers prefer a cooler bread proofing temperature, typically in the region of 20-26C (68-75F).
 Some bread uses an overnight bulk fermentation in the fridge.

-My prefered temperature set up for artisan baking is a final dough temperature of 22C, a bulk fermentation at 24C and a final proof of 28C.
+My preferred temperature set up for artisan baking is a final dough temperature of 22C (71F), a bulk fermentation at 24C (75F) and the final proof at 28C (82F).

 It is hard to recreate the ideal proofing temperatures at home without the use of a proofer.
 In a small bakery, this can kinda be done as the oven heats up the room as the night moves on making the temperature ideal for dough fermentation.

 Proofers create the most ideal environment for proofing dough.
-They come in different sizes, some are walk through where several racks fit inside, others are smaller for trays and now there are home proofers that sit on a kitchen worktop.
+They come in different sizes.
+Some are "walk in's" where several racks can fit.
+Others are smaller for trays.
+There are also home proofers that sit on a kitchen worktop.

-The proofer will control the temperature and humidity of the environment making bakers able to proof bread accurately every time.
+The proofer will control the temperature and humidity of the environment making it easy for bakers to proof bread correctly.

 Here’s one that I recommend:

-The quality of these proofers are outstanding and would recommend getting one if you are baking frequently.
+The quality of this proofer is outstanding.
+I would recommend getting one if you are baking frequently.